-When this scooter turned up with the other scooters from Kymco (including the AK 550) I instantly thought how stylish this little thing looked.
-I was also surprised to see a certain Tommy Bridewell has left his mark on the scoot with his racing number 46 stuck on - hopefully he’s left some of his riding skill in the glovebox for me as well, that’d be appreciated!
+When this scooter turned up with the other from Kymco (including the AK550) I instantly thought how stylish this little thing looked.
+I was also surprised to see a certain Tommy Bridewell has left his mark on the scoot with his racing number 46 stuck on - hopefully, he’s left some of his riding skill in the glove box for me as well, that’d be appreciated!

 Anyway, this scooter looks elegant and according to Kymco will be “the Envy of the City”.
 You can see the influence of retro scoots from times past as well.
 We had this Like with us for a couple of weeks, and I had a chance to ride it fairly frequently.

-This scooter is surprisingly powerful and left the VSR 125 for dust on the road, the VSR 125 being a bike we were testing at the same time.
-It’s a Euro 4 compliant single cylinder 4 stroke motor, air cooled and putting out 11.39BHP @ 8500rpm.
-Torque and low-end power is great for a scooter, at 10.4Nm @ 6500rpm.
+This scooter is surprisingly powerful and left the VSR 125 for dust on the road (the VSR 125 being a bike we were testing at the same time).
+It’s a Euro 4 compliant single cylinder 4 stroke motor, air-cooled and putting out 11.39BHP @ 8500rpm.
+Torque and low-end power are great for a scooter - at 10.4Nm @ 6500rpm.
 All very usable figures, and again this scooter does outpower a lot of 125cc naked bikes and other scoots at similar price points!

-Of course, it’s automatic/twist & go and belt driven.
-Engine was very perky and responsive, giving you power when you need it most.
+Of course, it’s automatic/twist & go and belt-driven.
+The engine was very perky and responsive, giving you power when you need it most.

 If it's good enough for Tommy Bridewell in the paddock, it's good enough for me.

-Great to see both a front and rear disc here, both 220mm with CBS (combined braking system).
-Brakes felt responsive and adequate for running around the city or on country backroads.
+When it comes to the brakes, it is good to see both a front and rear disc here, both 220mm with CBS (combined braking system).
+When riding the brakes felt responsive and adequate for running around the city or on country backroads.
 No complaints here.

 The throttle controls, levers and switches all felt typical Kymco high quality, and I particularly appreciated the ‘ticking’ noise whilst the indicator is on.

-Filtering is definitely possible with this scooter due to it’s lightweight and well sized frame, and the brakes and throttle all responsive enough to allow you to weave between stopped cars.
+Filtering is definitely possible with this scooter due to its lightweight and well-sized frame, and the brakes and throttle are both responsive enough to allow you to weave between stopped cars.